mitmath/1806/summaries.md

 A Key point is that elimination matrices are for human understanding, in the real world the multipliers are computed and inserted into L.

+In the real world, neither Julia, nor Python, nor MATLAB, nor R does Gaussian Elimination, but rather all these packages call [LAPACK](http://www.netlib.org/lapack/) written in FORTRAN90.

 * [Lower-Triangular-and-Elimination](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Lower-Triangular-and-Elimination.ipynb)

 * [Transposes,permutations,orthogonality](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Transposes.ipynb)